martinlevesque/pretty-express-router/README.md

 [![Build status](https://travis-ci.org/martinlevesque/pretty-express-router.svg?branch=master)](https://travis-ci.org/martinlevesque/pretty-express-router)

 This package allows to generate express routers with a convenient routing file defining all routes.
+Allows to attach middlewares at the context and specific route levels.

 ## Installation